 Four people died, 56 injured, most of them seriously.
 Nkrumah escaped without any injuries but saw everything that happened.
 It was a dehumanising experience.
 He later wrote of how a cheering crowd turned into "a screaming mass of people, blood stained, limping [and] disfigured".

-Some African leaders, like Kamuzu, perhaps became dictators, dealing with every opposition immediately, for fear of being the next Nkrumah, Africa’s model.
+Some African leaders like Kamuzu, perhaps, became dictators, dealing with every opposition immediately, for fear of being the next Nkrumah, Africa’s model.
+Or they were afraid of being Nkrumaised.

 Some remained and have become Malawians just like that confirming perhaps one of Nkrumah’s dream that Africans must be one, have one passport and move freely in their continent which was to become a country.